Mycenaean religion: Divinities

 Artemis appears as a daughter of Demeter in the Arcadian cults and she became the most popular goddess in Greece.
 The earliest attested forms of the name Artemis are the Mycenaean Greek a-te-mi-to and a-ti-mi-te, written in Linear B at Pylos.
 Her precursor goddess (probably the Minoan Britomartis) is represented between two lions on a Minoan seal and also on some goldrings from Mycenae.
-The representations are quite similar with those of "Artemis Orthia" at Sparta.
+The representations are quite similar to those of "Artemis Orthia" at Sparta.
 In her temple at Sparta, wooden masks representing human faces have been found that were used by dancers in the vegetation-cult.
 Artemis was also connected with the Minoan "cult of the tree," an ecstatic and orgiastic cult, which is represented on Minoan seals and Mycenaean gold rings.

 Paean (Pa-ja-wo) is probably the precursor of the Greek physician of the gods in Homer's Iliad.
 He was the personification of the magic-song which was supposed to "heal" the patient.
 Later it became also a song of victory (παιάν).
 The magicians was also called "seer- doctors" (ιατρομάντεις), a function which was also applied later to Apollo.

 Athena (A-ta-na) appears in a Linear B inscription at Knossos from the Late Minoan II-era.
-The form A-ta-na po-ti-ni-ja (mistress Athena) is similar with the later Homeric form.
+The form A-ta-na po-ti-ni-ja (mistress Athena) is similar to the later Homeric form.
 She was probably the goddess of the palace who is represented in the famous "Procession-fresco" at Knossos.
 In a Mycenaean fresco, there is a composition of two women extending their hands towards a central figure who is covered by an enormous figure-eight shield.
 The central figure is the war-goddess with her palladium, or her palladium in an aniconic representation.